csdms/babelizer/paper/paper.md

 that made up the model would be tied to the larger model and, generally, not used outside of the framework.

-Component modeling democratizes model building.
-The larger scientific community can develop model components.
-This allows for more innovation and experimentation, driven from the bottom up by a community.
+Component modeling democratizes model building by empowering the larger scientific community to develop model components.
+This allows for more innovation and experimentation driven from the bottom up by a community.
 It reduces redundancy--rather than reinventing software, scientists can find and use models that suit their needs--and it allows scientists